ondrowan/snake/README.md

 * If everything goes well, you should be able to run the game: `./snake`

+## Note about optional.h

+At the time being MacOS doesn't contain this header (only as `experimental/optional` which is missing some methods) and I wanted to try it.
+I had to add it directly to the repository.

 ## My learning goals

 * Trying out C++ and its ecosystem: